-With presenters coming from as far as Scotland, Ireland, and Canada, one may well ask, ‘why such an unlikely place as Andover, NY? ‘ In 1958 a young artist, William “Scotty” MacCrea, was hired as the art teacher at Andover Central School.
+With presenters coming from as far as Scotland, Ireland, and Canada, one may well ask, ‘why such an unlikely place as Andover, NY? ‘ In Andover Celtic art is a tradition!
+In 1958 a young artist, William “Scotty” MacCrea, was hired as the art teacher at Andover Central School.
 MacCrea was from a Gaelic speaking Scottish Canadian family.
 His art included Celtic elements and his enthusiasm infected many of the hundreds of students he mentored over the thirty-one years he taught at Andover.
 He way my teacher from 6th grade until I graduated in 1975.
 MacCrea, now aged 86, will be one of the presenters at the conference.
 Gregory Hardy, a former student of MacCrea’s will present a lecture about the local tradition of Celtic art, involving dozens of artists and spanning over fifty years, that began with MacCrea’s art classes.

 Dr. Donncha MacGabhann, from Ireland, will also address the conference with a presentation title, A Magnificent Obsession; An Artist’s Response to the Book of Kells.
 Like MacCrea, MacGabhann was an art teacher in a rural high school.
 After retiring from his teaching job in County Limerick, MacGabhann went on to get his PhD in art history and has emerged as an expert on Celtic manuscript art, having spent time as a research associate at Trinity College Dublin studying medieval illuminated manuscripts.
 MacGabhann’s presentation is sponsored by the Hornell, NY Ancient Order of Hibernians and Lady Hibernians.